sanderboer/boilerplate-occt-cmake/readme.md

 ├── src/
 │   └── main.cpp            # Example source file using OpenCascade
-├─── deps/                  # Project dependencies directory (generated during the setup process) └─── build/                 # Build directory (generated during the build process)
+├─── deps/                  # Project dependencies directory (generated during the setup process) ├──── build/                 # Build directory (generated during the build process) └──── dist/                 # Output directory (generated during the build and install process)

 ## Alternative Setup
 Once emsdk has been bootstrapped with freetype support, OpenCascade can also be initialized using the ExternalProject_Add mechanism.